photoprism/photoprism-docs/docs/developer-guide/index.md

 !!! quote ""
-    Simple, elegant solutions are [more effective](issues.md#effectiveness-efficiency), but they are harder to find than complex ones, and they require more time, which we too often believe to be unaffordable. — Niklaus Wirth, Feb 1985
+    Simple, elegant solutions are [more effective](issues.md#effectiveness-efficiency), but they are harder to find than complex ones, and they require more time, which we too often believe to be unaffordable. — <cite>Niklaus Wirth, Feb 1985</cite>

+## Share Your Experience ##

+Part of our journey is to find better ways to organize product development, for example through simplicity and consistent use of community feedback.
+Please [share your experiences](../contact.md) with us, in particular if you have not yet actively contributed.